nupeOtaku/Bookmarkly-Landing-Page/README.md

-# Bookmark Website
+# Bookmark| A Bookmark Landing Page Website

-This web application is a simple bookmark manager created using React, Vite, and Tailwind CSS.
+This web application is a simple landing page for a bookmark managing website created using React, Vite, and Tailwind CSS.

 ## Description